-ENTRY ASSIST HANDLE: The roof ladder serves as the entry assist handle..
+ENTRY ASSIST HANDLE: An entry assist handle is located outside the entry door on most units-otherwise the roof ladder serves as the entry assist handle.

 ENTRY DOORS, SCREENS, AND LOCKS: Entry door locks and deadbolts are keyed alike.
 Be sure to record all key numbers and keep them in a safe place.
 The screen door may be separated from the main entry door.
-A hold back mechanism will secure the main door against the side of the trailer.
+Most Northwood products are now equipped with friction hinges and no longer need a hold back mechanism.
+On older models, a on the exterior wall will secure the main door against the side of the trailer.